tommyming/tommyming.github.io/content/posts/apple-watch-download-findings.md

 > I am not sure 100% sure if all of these 3 configuration properties are needed, but **as long as the code works, don't touch it**.

 ### Possible Causes
-At first, I would like to "_git blame_" the issue to **Swift Concurrency**.
-Since I have faced a lot of problem when dealing with concurrency.
-But after I tweaked the properties in the `URLSessionConfiguration`, it works.
-It seems there might be some pre-defined conditions that you might need to cater, when you are performing download-related tasks.
+Originally, I would like to "_git blame_" the issue to **Swift Concurrency**.
+Since I have faced a lot of problems when dealing with concurrency(especially on Apple Watch, which thread and process resources are limited).\

+But after I tweaked the properties in the `URLSessionConfiguration`, it works fine.
+Seems there might be some pre-defined conditions that you might need to cater, when you are performing download-related tasks.

 If you didn't change the Configuration, various error will occur, which makes you jumping into different rabbit holes, trying to find where the problem is.